eliot-akira/custom-content-shortcode/readme.txt

 * [loop tag] - Clean up any extra spaces in tag list
 * [load view] - Load a template from *views* folder
 * [metabox] -
+* [loop] - Refactor for code organization and performance

 = 1.2.1 =